Environment Ireland® Yearbook 2023

 This covers the biodiversity emergency in Ireland, including a look at the Birds and Habitats Directive.
 Peatlands, land use and forestry are also examined.

-An overview of the National Planning Framework.
+An overview of the environmental considerations in planning.
 It also looks at the role of local government and strategic development zones.

 Agriculture and the environment